About the IFP Alumni Tracking Study

 Core Research Questions

-The IFP theory of change guides the study’s approach, hypothesizing that the fellowship opportunity supported participants in developing their roles as social justice leaders.
-The acquisition of knowledge and skills through higher education leads, in turn, to social change beyond the individual sphere of influence.
+IFP’s theory of change guides the Tracking Study’s approach, hypothesizing that the fellowship opportunity supported participants in developing their roles as social justice leaders.
+The acquisition of knowledge and skills through higher education led, in turn, to social change beyond the individual sphere of influence.

 - What have been the long-term impacts of the IFP experience on its alumni?
 How has the program enabled alumni to contribute to long-term impacts at the organizational, community, and societal levels?